AnikethDandu/rotten-tomatoes-scraper/README.md

 A Python CLI tool that returns a list of top rated movies from the [Rotten Tomatoes Website](https://www.rottentomatoes.com).

 ## Installation
 Make sure you have installed git.
-Run the following command in your desired project directory to get the script on your computer.
+Run the following command in your desired project directory to get the script on your computer
 ```bash
 git clone https://github.com/AnikethDandu/rotten-tomatoes-scraper.git
 ```